Knee Valgus Causes and Prevention

 Preventing knee valgus can be done by engaging in regular exercise to strengthen the muscles around the knee, maintaining a healthy weight, and being mindful of your posture and alignment when standing and walking.

-In summary, Knee valgus is a condition in which the knees angle inward, it is caused by muscular imbalances, biomechanical issues, genetics, overuse injuries, and obesity.
+Knee valgus is a condition in which the knees angle inward, it is caused by muscular imbalances, biomechanical issues, genetics, overuse injuries, and obesity.
 It's important to see a doctor or physical therapist to determine the underlying cause and develop a treatment plan.
 Engaging in regular exercise to strengthen the muscles around the knee, maintaining a healthy weight, and being mindful of posture and alignment can prevent knee valgus.

 Previous